I am most definitely a summer person. I like warm weather, summery clothes and flip-flops – and I hate rain, wind and dark mornings.

 When spring arrives I get excited as it means summer is on its way – I just don’t get the same feeling for autumn.

-However, in the aim of being positive I’ve decided to think of some reasons to love autumn…
+However, with the aim of being positive, I’ve decided to think of some reasons to love autumn…

 I can’t deny that autumn looks good and is a bit of a photographers dream with the carpets of red, orange and brown leaves.
 I’m still learning how to use my Nikon DSLR and am looking forward to photographing some autumnal scenes.
 I’m sure I’ll share them all with you on here or on my Instagram.